PATH Act expands and protects tax benefits for small businesses

 Switching from a C corporation to an S corporation won’t necessarily mean built-in gains tax

-A C corporation that elects to become an S corporation pays a 35 percent built-in gains tax on all undistributed gains when assets are sold or disposed of by the S corporation during a certain period of time.
+A C corporation that elects to become an S corporation pays a 35% built-in gains tax on all undistributed gains when assets are sold or disposed of by the S corporation during a certain period of time.
 However, by waiting a predetermined length of time, the gains can escape built-in gains taxation.
-This timeframe was originally 10 years, but was reduced to seven years in 2009 and then to five years in 2011.
-The PATH Act made the five year timeframe permanent, after which the S corporation can avoid the 35 percent tax on gains.
+This timeframe was originally 10 years but was reduced to seven years in 2009 and then to five years in 2011.
+The PATH Act made the five-year timeframe permanent, after which the S corporation can avoid the 35% tax on gains.

 “The small business tax benefits that the PATH Act made permanent, expanded or extended can make tax planning more certain for small business owners – but only so far as they are familiar with them and know how to use them effectively,” said Pickering.
 “The tax landscape has changed for small business owners, so it is more important than ever for them to talk with a small business tax professional.”